PAIR-code/lit/documentation/faq.md

 ### Downloading or exporting data

+Currently, there are three ways to export data from the LIT UI:

+-   In the Data Table, you can copy or download the current view in CSV format - see [the UI guide](./ui_guide.md#data-table) for more details.
-There is currently limited support for this via the settings (⚙️) menu.
-Click the "Dataset" tab and enter a path to save to.
-This is done server-side, so be sure the path is accessible to the server process.
+-   In the "Dataset" tab of the settings (⚙️) menu, you can enter a path to save data to.
+Data is pushed to the server and written by the server backend, so be sure the path is writable.

-In the future, we hope to make this workflow more robust, including more control over data format, as well as browser-based uploads and downloads of the examples (such as from csv files or Google Sheets).
+-   If using LIT in a Colab or other notebook environment, you can access the current selection from another cell using `widget.ui_state.primary`, `widget.ui_state.selection`, and `widget.ui_state.pinned`.

 ### Loading data from the UI